Samguyette/Epson-Web-Scraper/README.md

 script finds differences in prices between both files.
 Differences will be highlighted in red showing past and current price, all else will be grey scaled back.

+# Motivation

+Epson T-Series product prices change daily across multiple e-commerce channels, this creates a challenge of confirming that hundreds of products are in compliance with Epson's UP policy.
+The Epson-Web-Scraper highlights which products and companies are out of compliance in real time.
+The pivot like table also provides visibility of mean and median across all web sellers, ensuring that pricing goals are met.
+Data is also pulled from T-Series competitors on the same e-commerce websites revealing if Epson T-Series products are being sold at competitive prices for the current market place.

+The Excel Comparison Tool indicates which companies and products have changed prices in a given timeframe.
+This can display if a back end rebate or different promotions constructed motivation for price changes.
+This data can also predict if price matching will ensue across resellers in a domino like fashion.

 ## Installation

 Use the package manager [pip](https://pypi.org/project/beautifulsoup4/) to install beautifulsoup4.